 Dropshipping is a very popular business method for online retailers.
-It enables them to sell products, without them having to worry about storing, picking, and shipping the items.
+It enables them to sell products, without having to worry about storing, picking, and shipping the items.
 Whether it is the right solution to go for warehouse storage or dropshipping, depends on your ecommerce business.

-When you choose for warehouse storage, you can see your stock and thus have better stock control.
-If you have bought new products, you can check them yourself to see if the quality meets your standards.
+That way, you can check out new products yourself to see if the quality meets your standards.
 You can make product photos or try the items out, so that you will be able to answer questions from your customers.

 How do you calculate warehouse storage capacity?

 In warehouses, space is your most valuable asset.
 It is important to make the best use of your available warehouse space.
 You will need space for aisles, but also do not forget bathrooms or offices.